LucRoy/LucRoy/estuary-tutorial-ubuntu.md

 ]
 ```

-We can also query deals for specific content.
+We can also query deals status for specific content.
+Deals will be made automatically but it might take a while to seal a deal.
 https://docs.estuary.tech/api-content-status-id

 ```